Last Updated on June 3, 2023 by Dave Schoenbeck

 I was reading an article in a very prestigious Jazz music magazine, and the quote from the article and a very famous jazz artist was………” these young guys, they can play the X%@& out the horn, they know all the modes, they know all the chords, they know how to manipulate everything.
-They can play high, they can play low, they can play fast.
-They have all of this technique – it’s amazing what they can do.
-But the only thing they can’t do, he added, is to leave the bone alone.”
+They can play high, they can play low, and they can play fast.
+They have all of these techniques – what they can do is amazing.
+But the only thing they can’t do is leave the bone alone.”

-If you are a jazz musician, this translates into “know when to quit playing, shut it down and listen, and let the music and musician speak”.
+If you are a jazz musician, this translates into “know when to quit playing, shut it down and listen, and let the music and musician speak.”

 Less is more!

 Asking more questions works… even though it seems like it takes foorreevvveerrrr.

 Self-discovery is much more powerful and long-lasting than spouting out a list of solutions.